 As your child gets older, their ability to understand medical information will develop, so more than one conversation about their transplant will probably be needed.
 Ask your child’s hospital team for support with this if you feel you can’t answer their questions.
 The Cbeebies website also has some resources for helping parents talk to their children about hospitals https://www.bbc.co.uk/cbeebies/grownups/get-well-soon-hospital.

 Children’s feelings about their scar seem to be as unique as they are; some seem rather indifferent to it, some don’t like the shape or look, and others are immensely proud!
-Again, having a positive approach to their bodies in general supports adjustment to their scar and any other physical changes that might come with a liver condition and treatment.
+Having a neutral approach to their bodies in general (focussing on what the body does rather than what it looks like) supports adjustment to their scar and any other physical changes that might come with a liver condition and treatment.
+Although it is tempting to immediately reassure your teenager that their scar looks fine or beautiful, it’s also helpful to acknowledge if they don’t feel this way and let them know it is okay to talk about it if they want to.

 Sometimes the experience of surgery and memories of being in hospital can impact on how children feel about their scar, particularly if the admission or recovery process was complicated or challenging.
 Talking to your child about their scar is not always easy; especially given the process of liver transplant is often very difficult for parents as well.
 Sometimes your own feelings can get in the way and make it harder for you to talk openly and honestly with your child.
 If this is difficult for you, speak to your medical team or contact the CLDF support team.